 - E. REASONABLE ACCOMMODATION.
 Eureka College will make reasonable accommodation to any known disability of a qualified applicant or employee unless the accommodation would cause an undue hardship.
 An employee should contact the Human Resources Office to request an accommodation. - F. OUTSIDE EMPLOYMENT.
-Eureka College permits a full-time employee having other part-time employment, providing any such employment receives prior approval by the appropriate supervisor and vice president and that the outside employment does not impair the employee's performance of full-time College responsibilities.
+Eureka College permits a full-time employee to be employed part-time for another employer, providing any such employee receives prior approval by the appropriate supervisor and Vice President and that the outside employment does not impair the employee's performance of full-time College responsibilities.
+(See also Faculty Handbook Ch.
+III.
+D.)

-The College reserves the right to review outside employment at any time to determine if a conflict or other problems exist.
+The College reserves the right to review outside employment at any time to determine if a conflict or other problem exists.
 In the event of a violation of this policy, the employee will be given the opportunity to sever the outside employment relationship.